alvertogit/deeplearning_flask/README.md

 The code has been tested using:

 * [Python] (3.7.6): an interpreted high-level programming language for general-purpose programming.
+* [Jupyter Lab] (1.2.6): a web-based interactive development environment for [Jupyter Notebooks], code, and data.
 * [Flask] (1.1.1): a microframework for [Python] based on Werkzeug, Jinja 2 and good intentions.
 * [Gunicorn] (20.0.4): a [Python] [WSGI] HTTP Server for UNIX.
-* [NGINX] (1.17.7): a free, open-source, high-performance HTTP server, reverse proxy, and IMAP/POP3 proxy server.
+* [NGINX] (1.17.8): a free, open-source, high-performance HTTP server, reverse proxy, and IMAP/POP3 proxy server.
-* [Docker] (19.03.5-ce): an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+* [Docker] (19.03.6-ce): an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
 * [Docker-Compose] (1.25.1): a tool for defining and running multi-container [Docker] applications.
 * [Keras] ([TensorFlow] built-in): a high-level neural networks [API], written in [Python] and capable of running on top of [TensorFlow].
-* [Tensorflow] (2.1.0): an open source software [Deep Learning] library for high performance numerical computation using data flow graphs.
+* [TensorFlow] (2.1.0): an open source software [Deep Learning] library for high performance numerical computation using data flow graphs.
-* [Matplotlib] (3.1.2): a plotting library for [Python] and its numerical mathematics extension [NumPy].
+* [Matplotlib] (3.1.3): a plotting library for [Python] and its numerical mathematics extension [NumPy].
 * [NumPy] (1.18.1): a library for [Python], adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
 * [scikit-image] (0.16.2): a collection of algorithms for image processing with [Python].